theblockbrain/ai-safeguard/README.md

 uvicorn main:app --reload
 ```

-The application will be available at https://ai-safeguard.dev.theblockbrain.io/.

-## Documentation

-The documentation for this project is available at https://ai-safeguard.dev.theblockbrain.io/docs.

 # Contributing

 We welcome contributions to this project.
 Please feel free to open a pull request or an issue on the GitHub page.